-The present bulletin is a revision of Special Bulletin No. 132, published in March, 1924.
-Some additional material has been added to the discussions of certain pests, and several new topics have been added to the ones covered in the earlier bulletin.
-This has seemed advisable because of the introduction of new pests into our State, and also because in the former bulletin certain important pests were omitted through oversight.
+The present bulletin is a revision of Special Bulletin No. 132, published in March, 1924, revised and republished in July, 1931 as Special Bulletin No. 183.
+Some additional material has been added and some slight changes have been made in control measures.
+This has seemed advisable, because of the introduction of new pests into Michigan and also because it became necessary to eliminate lead arsenate in so far as it is possible to do so in the sprays and dusts used to control field crop and garden pests.

-R. H. PETTIT, Entomologist of Experiment Station.
+R. H. PETTIT.